apache/spark/docs/sql-programming-guide.md

   <tr>
     <td><code>pushDownPredicate</code></td>
     <td>
      The option to enable or disable predicate push-down into the JDBC data source.
-When set to true, Spark will push down filters to the JDBC data source as much as possible.
-Otherwise, when set to false, no filter will be pushed down to the JDBC data source and thus all filters will be handled by Spark.
+The default value is true, in which case Spark will push down filters to the JDBC data source as much as possible.
+Otherwise, if set to false, no filter will be pushed down to the JDBC data source and thus all filters will be handled by Spark.
 Predicate push-down is usually turned off when the predicate filtering is performed faster by Spark than by the JDBC data source.
     </td>
   </tr>
 </table>